by Tammy Taylor~

 But it’s never a power struggle where we want to win just to say we won!
 Of course it helps that our #1 goal is to serve each other, so we never get into a battle of will.

 This is important too.
-When differences of opinion are being discussed, we remember our tone of voice and the words we choose when speaking with each other can either be beneficial or counterproductive.
+When differences of opinion are being discussed, it’s easy for a passionate point of view to alter our tone.
+We each remember our tone of voice and the words we choose when speaking with each other can either be beneficial or counterproductive.

 Think about how you would you feel if aggressive words or tone of voice were being aimed at you.
 Attacked, right?
-And doesn’t that just put you immediately on the defensive?
+Even if that wasn’t the intention.
+But doesn’t that just put you immediately on the defensive?
 Who’s gonna benefit with that?
 My guess is neither side.
 I guarantee your partner feels the same.

 The words we use (and yes, even tone of voice) are important when dealing with differences.
 There’s no quicker way to turn the other side to deaf ears than an aggressive ‘My way or nothing’ speech.
 You’re partners.
-Speaking kindly to each other goes a long way in getting your opinion heard & understood.
+Speaking kindly to each other even during an impassioned conversation goes a long way in getting your opinion heard & understood.

 Messages of Love